nzakas/understandinges6/manuscript/03-Functions.md

 In this example, `value` begins as five and increments each time `getValue()` is called.
 The first call to `add(1)` returns 6, while the second call to `add(1)` returns 7 because `value` was incremented.
 Because the default value for `second` is only evaluated when the function is called, changes to that value can be made at any time.

+W> Be careful when using function calls as default parameter values.
+If you forget the parentheses, such as `second = getValue` in the last example, you are passing a reference to the function rather than the result of the function call.

 This behavior introduces another interesting capability.
 You can use a previous parameter as the default for a later parameter.
 Here's an example:

 ```js